caraya/vtt-demos/video_captioning.md

 </code></pre>

 Also note that we're testing for specific audio and video codec combinations.
 WebM and Ogg support a single combination of video and audio codecs but MP4 supports multiple profiles, not all of which are supported in HTML5 video.
-See [this article](http://mpeg.chiariglione.org/faq/what-are-different-profiles-supported-mpeg-4-video) for an introduction to the different profiles supported by MPEG4.
+See <http://mpeg.chiariglione.org/faq/what-are-different-profiles-supported-mpeg-4-video> for an introduction to the different profiles supported by MPEG4.

 ### Players and Polyfills